-In Accounting 2, students work independently and collaboratively to solve problems manually and using accounting software.
-Following a review of the Accounting 1 course, students will master the advanced principles and practices of accounting, including financial recording and reporting, inventory control systems, adjustments, stocks, and financial analysis.
-Additional business topics are included in the course to help students further develop their understanding of issues in the economy, and to enhance their ability to make sound business decisions.
+Following a review of Accounting 1, students will master advanced practices and principles of Accounting, including financial statement preparation and analysis, adjustments, inventory valuation, fixed assets and depreciation, receivables and liabilities, and stocks.
+Students will work independently and collaboratively to solve complex, college-level Accounting problems.
+Spreadsheet software will be used in problem solving.
+Additional business topics are included in the course to help students develop an understanding of issues existing in the economy, and to enhance their ability to make sound business decisions.
+This course is offered as an optional Dual Enrollment course through Quincy College for students in grades 9-12.